MicrosoftDocs/azure-docs/articles/data-factory/self-hosted-integration-runtime-troubleshoot-guide.md

 #### More Information

-If neither of above two patterns in resolution apply in your case, please try to collect below Windows Event logs:
+If neither of above two patterns in resolution apply in your case, try to collect below Windows Event logs:
 - Applications and Services Logs -> Integration Runtime
 - Windows Logs -> Application